el-grudge/bank-marketing/README.md

 - [ ] grafana - show # of prediction drift months in alert
 - [ ] save grafana dashboard
 - [ ] cleanup files in monitor folder
+- [ ] try apply_provisioning.sh with the right permissions
+- [ ] try persisting email and webhook contacts and policies
+- [ ] break monitoring pipeline into multiple steps with sql blco
+- [ ] when monitoring figure out how to retrieve last training data to use as reference
+- [ ] deploy model as lambda service
+- [ ] remove "drop table" from monitoring create table sql
+- [ ] insert into evidently table with tiemstamp column
+- [ ] add validation data into training prod model - modify deploy pipeline accordingly
+- [ ] evidently presets, test_suite, test_suite presets
+- [ ] troubleshoot data drift - why so many columns
+- [ ] alternative trigerring with evidently
+- [ ] future - replace mage with prefect
+- [ ] fix notification policy perisistence - it reverts back to 5 minute firing

 ## Evaluation Criteria